Network Community Counseling Services

 Tuesday Group Leader

-Corrine received a BS in Human Development and Family Studies and a BS in Psychology at Iowa State University.
+Corrine received a BS in Human Development and Family Studies and a BS and MS in Psychology at Iowa State University.
 She is a third year doctoral student at Iowa State where her clinical interests include habit building, meaning of life, relationships, alcohol and cannabis use within a college environment, and personal narratives.
 Her approach in counseling is a mixture of person-centered cognitive behavioral therapy with splashes of existential theory.

 Haley Williamson, BS (She/Her)